shadowmoose/node-config-panel/README.md

 # Config Panel
 This is my personal configuration GUI, used primarily for rapid development of desktop Node/Bun apps.

-This library provides a visual configuration panel, working cross-platform via native webviews or browsers, in order to expose real-time configuration options to users in a friendly way.
+This library provides a visual configuration panel, working cross-platform via browsers, in order to expose real-time configuration options to users in a friendly way.

-Because it is web-based, the config panel also supports remote access via web browser.
+Because it is web-based, the config panel also supports remote access.

 All configuration values are strongly typed, and validated before being accepted.
 The panel can load/save from JSON files and environment variables, and can be extended to support other formats.